 This course builds (an additional unit) on the Mathematics (2 unit) course.
-Students do Mathematics (2 unit) plus 3 extra periods to add the extra unit.
-Generally speaking, this course takes most topics to an increased degree of difficulty.
+Students do Mathematics (2 unit) plus 4 extra periods per cycle to add the extra unit.
+This course involves a deeper examination of topics covered in the Advanced course and explores additional aspects of each unit.
+The additional time spent on studying mathematics and the greater depth and breadth of this course generally provides students with a better chance to perform well in the Advanced course.

 If you enjoy the challenge of sophisticated Mathematics you will enjoy the challenges presented in this course.
-If you intend to do any Mathematics course at university or any course which requires a high level of pure Mathematics, this course provides an excellent foundation.
+If you intend to do Mathematics courses at university or any courses which requires a high level of pure Mathematics, this course provides an excellent foundation.

 University studies where Mathematics is a major prerequisite.
-Typically, university studies in Engineering and Science will have Extension 1 Mathematics as a prerequisite.
+Typically, university courses in Engineering and Science recommend students study Extension 1 Mathematics.
+Students who perform exceptionally well in the Extension 1 course may be offered the opportunity to study Mathematics Extension 2 in Year 12.

-Mr McKay or any of the Mathematics faculty.